hps/heartland-ios/README.md

 ## License

-Heartland-iOS-SDK is available under the EULA license.
-See the LICENSE file for more info.
+This project is licensed under the GNU General Public License v2.0.
+Please see [LICENSE.md](LICENSE.md) located at the project's root for more details.